-The Japanese Secret to a Long & Happy Life-Ikigai & NLP
+The Japanese Secret to a Long & Happy Life

 What is Ikigai?

 I was researching how NLP impacted health & wellbeing recently and came across the term “ikigai”.
-This was a new term to me so I decided to explore.
+Because this was a new term to me I decided to explore.
 Ikigai translates roughly to, “the happiness of always being busy”.
-My exploration led me to a book called IKIGAI, the secret to a long and happy life, by Hector Garcia & Fancesc Miralles find it here.
+Then my exploration led me to a book called IKIGAI, the secret to a long and happy life, by Hector Garcia & Fancesc Miralles find it here.
 Which turned out to be an international bestseller.

 - Sardinia, Italy– where locals typically consume plenty of vegetables and 1 or 2 glasses of wine a day 🙂